 Requirements for the Ed.D. involve three general stages: coursework, qualifying paper, and dissertation.
-The manner in which an individual candidate fulfills these requirements must be approved by the adviser, the Degree Programs Office and the Ed.D.
+The manner in which an individual candidate fulfills these requirements must be approved by the advisor, the Degree Programs Office and the Ed.D.
 Steering Committee.
-Ed.D. candidates should read this section carefully and consult with their advisers and the program staff concerning any questions that may arise.
+Ed.D. candidates should read this section carefully and consult with their advisors and the program staff concerning any questions that may arise.

 Students should also read the Ed.D.
 Student Guide, available on the program website, for further help in planning and carrying out their graduate study.

 All students are required to complete at least 16 courses (minimum 64 credits) for the Ed.D. degree, with at least half of their total coursework at HGSE.
 Students who have graduated with an Ed.M. or C.A.S. within three years of enrolling as Ed.D. candidates may receive doctoral credit (academic only) for up to four courses (16 credits) completed during their Ed.M. or C.A.S. course of study.
 Transfer credit from other institutions is not accepted.

 HGSE requires that all Ed.D. students maintain academic standards and complete their degree within seven years.
 Ed.D. students’ academic progress will be reviewed by the Ed.D.
 Steering Committee on an annual basis at the end of each academic year.
 Additionally, the Ed.D.
 Steering Committee will conduct a mid-year academic review of students with fall semester directives established by the Ed.D.
 Steering Committee.
 At the end of the spring semester, each student will be required to submit a written report of his/her progress, academic achievements, and plans for the coming year.